openstack-archive/fuel-plugin-nsxv/doc/test/source/nsx-v_test_plan.rst

 * VMware NSXv plugin can be enabled only with Neutron tunnel segmentation.
 * Enviroment with enabled VMware NSXv plugin can't contains compute nodes.
 * Only VMware NSX Manager Virtual Appliance 6.1.4 or later is supported.

+Running OSTF right after plugin installation can cause some of the tests to fail due to of absent default networks net04 and net04_ext.

 Product compatibility matrix
 ============================